Keep your dream of having a family alive with transgender fertility options

 - Prolonged estrogen exposure can damage the testes.
 As a result, if you’re a transwoman, you may want to consider sperm freezing (cryopreservation) before starting hormone therapy.

-- The effect of testosterone on the ovaries is less clear, but you can still pursue egg or embryo freezing as a transman.
+- The effect of testosterone on the ovaries is less clear.
+However, you can still pursue egg or embryo freezing as a transman.
 Your doctor can use these frozen eggs or embryos to help you conceive later using your uterus or a gestational carrier’s.

 - Children and teens as well as their parents should also explore fertility preservation as a transgender fertility option, especially before beginning puberty suppression and hormone replacement.

 If you freeze your reproductive materials before beginning hormone therapy, the process is the same as it would be with any cisgender patient.
-You can still pursue fertility preservation and other fertility treatments at our Las Vegas fertility clinic after you begin to transition, but it will involve a few extra steps.
+You can still pursue fertility preservation and other fertility treatments after you begin to transition.
+However, it will involve a few extra steps.

 TTC?
 Our doctors can walk you through your transgender fertility options